opensecuritycontroller/community/testing/testcases/vc_testcases.md

 4. Click OK.

 **Expected Result:**
-The VC should be deleted if no Distributed Appliance is referenced otherwisw it pops up Error.
+The VC should be deleted if no Distributed Appliance is referenced, otherwise it pops up Error.